Skip to content

 4. update generated docs or reports if needed

-5. update runtime-facing, ground-facing, introspection, entity-index or relationship exporters if needed
+5. update runtime-facing, ground-facing, introspection, entity-index, relationship or candidate-surface exporters if needed

 6. update user-facing documentation